RoboJackets/robocup-pcb/README.md

 - An installation of [EAGLE](http://www.cadsoftusa.com/)

 ## Using this Repository
 Most CAD files found here are [EAGLE](http://www.cadsoftusa.com/) files.
-However, some older archived files were created using [PCB](http://pcb.geda-project.org) (a program that is part of the [gEDA project](http://www.geda-project.org)).
+However, very few older archived files were created using [PCB](http://pcb.geda-project.org) (a program that is part of the [gEDA project](http://www.geda-project.org)).
 Users will find the following items here:
-- Control, Kicker, Antenna, and Base Station files
+- Control, Kicker, and Radio files
-- Gerber files for most PCB designs
 - RoboCup libraries
 - DRU rulesets (for checking for errors)
-- CAM Jobs (for exporting gerber files)

 ### Setup libraries in EAGLE